proycon/flat/README.rst

   has his own namespace.
 Active documents are held in memory server-side.
   Read and write permissions to access namespaces are fully configurable.
 * Concurrency (multiple users may edit the same document similtaneously)  [**not completed yet**]
-* Full versioning control for documents (using git), allowing limitless undo operations.
+* Full versioning control for documents (using git), allowing limitless undo operations. (in foliadocserve)
 * Full annotator information, with timestamps, is stored in the FoLiA XML and can be displayed by the interface.
 The git log also contains verbose information on annotations.
 * Highly configurable interface; interface options may be disabled on a per-configuration basis.
 Multiple configurations can be deployed on a single installation
 * Displays and retains document structure (divisions, paragraphs, sentence, lists, etc)
 * Support for corrections, of text or linguistic annotations, and alternative annotations.
 Corrections are never mere substitutes, originals are always preserved!
 * Spelling corrections for runons, splits, insertions and deletions are supported.
-* Supports FoLiA Set Definitions
+* Supports FoLiA Set Definitions to display label sets.
+Sets are not predefined in FoLiA and anybody can create their own.
 * Supports Token Annotation and Span Annotation

 ============================================